 *Our assemblies are a very valuable part of our school day and an opportunity to promote our shared values.
 It includes an act of collective worship as required by law and in accordance with our Christian ethos.
-Tuesday worship is held in church and led by the Vicar of St Michael’s Church and starts at 10.00am.
+Wednesday worship is led by the Vicar of St Michael’s Church and starts at 10.00am.

 The school takes a great pride in its school uniform and PE kit and all children are expected to wear it.
 Staff and Governors ask for parents’ co-operation in carrying out the school uniform policy.
 All clothing and other items (e.g. bags, lunchboxes, etc.) must be clearly labelled with the child’s name.

-Items of uniform specific to St Michael’s can be bought from the school office.
+Items of uniform specific to St Michael’s (i.e. jumpers, ties,

-The uniform requirements and price list can be seen by clicking here (pdf)
+The uniform requirements can be seen by clicking here (pdf)

 It is always helpful for us to obtain parents’ views regarding our performance at St Michael’s.
 This enables us to not only be aware of what is working well, but also to reflect about areas where we could improve further.
 This feedback is crucial in aiding us in our efforts to provide the best possible experience for our children.